Ethan Katz

 Jewish, Late Modern Europe

-I am a historian of modern Europe and the Mediterranean, with specialties in modern Jewish history and the history of modern France and its empire.
+I am a scholar of the modern Jewish experience, and I am equally fascinated by the history of France and the Francophone world.

 My current book project takes many of these themes in a new direction and enters into a third field, Holocaust Studies.
-This project, provisionally entitled Freeing the Empire: The Uprising of Jews and Antisemites That Helped Win World War II, will chronicle the fascinating yet little-known story of an uprising in Algiers from 1940 to 1943 that proved vital to the success of Operation Torch.
+This project, provisionally entitled Freeing the Empire: The Uprising of Jews and Antisemites That Helped Win World War II, chronicles the fascinating yet little-known story of an uprising in Algiers from 1940 to 1943 that proved vital to the success of Operation Torch.
 The insurgents of Algiers were made up of mostly Jewish shock troops working alongside arch-conservative French officers and businessmen and coordinating with the Allied forces.
-This book offers a micro-history in global context, examining in intricate detail the makeup and operations of this movement, while using their story to remap the wider history of Jewish wartime resistance; it reassesses as well such issues as the meaning of the choice to resist and the complex relationship between colonialism and the Holocaust.
+This book offers a micro-history in global context, examining in intricate detail the makeup and operations of this movement, while using their story to rethink more broadly the motivations, means, and character of wartime resistance and liberation.

-I have regularly taught courses at both the undergraduate and graduate level on Jewish history, late modern Europe, the Mediterranean, Jews and Muslims, religion in the modern world, modern France and its empire, and historical methodologies.
+I have regularly taught courses at both the undergraduate and graduate level on Jewish history, Jewish law and ritual, Jews of France and the Francophone world, Jewish-Muslim encounters, late modern Europe, the Mediterranean, modern France and its empire, and historical methodologies.

 I am eager to work with graduate students with interests that intersect with any of my own research and teaching emphases, and would be happy to help advise prospective students on the application process.